Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>💪 Strengths of an Enneagram 2</h2>

-Type 2 individuals possess a number of strengths that make them valuable members of any team or community.
+Type 2 individuals possess several strengths that make them valuable team or community members.
 These include:

 - Empathy: Type 2 individuals are highly attuned to the emotions and needs of others, and they use this understanding to help others in a caring and compassionate way.
 - Service: Type 2 individuals have a strong desire to be of service to others and to make a positive impact in the world.
 They are often willing to put the needs of others before their own, and they are highly dedicated to their work and causes.
 - Emotional intelligence: Type 2 individuals possess a high level of emotional intelligence, which allows them to connect with others on a deep level and to understand their emotions and needs.
-- Leadership: Type 2 individuals are often natural leaders, who are able to inspire and guide others with their caring and compassionate nature.
+- Leadership: Type 2 individuals are often natural leaders who can inspire and guide others with their caring and compassionate nature.

 <h3>Situations where 2s thrive</h3>